List of Orange Is the New Black characters: Season Five

+Season Six

 In the sixth season, Piper is being held in Max and has not seen Alex for days.
 She desperately tries to find out what happened to her, though she receives no information.
 Inmate Madison Murphy "assists" in getting Piper sent to medical to look for her by tripping her up, causing her tooth to chip, but Alex is not there.
 When Red attempts to get the message to her group that Piscatella was killed after he was released, Piper misunderstands the message, thinking that it was Alex who died, which is strengthened when she learns that one inmate died in the riot.
 Believing that Red's actions got Alex killed, she names her as an instigator, causing ten years to be added to her sentence.
 After being moved to Block C, Piper is forced to bunk with Madison, who tries to boss her around, despite her grieving, depressed state.
 Piper is thus caught off guard when Alex turns out to be alive, merely having sustained a broken arm in the raid, and they have a happy reunion.
 Alex then helps Piper by persuading Madison to leave her alone.
 Wanting to make her final months more bearable, Piper lobbies Luschek to reintroduce the Max kickball tournament, and eventually receives assistance from Block C's gang leader, Carol Denning.
 Madison initially muscles in to be captain for the team, but they eventually vote for Piper to take over, which incites Madison's jealousy.
 She responds by trying to have Piper's sentence extended by two years by planting drugs on her.
 Although Alex disagrees with Piper's planned approach to the problem, to just tell the guards, it actually ends up being successful: when Madison is eventually scared off, she is unable to prevent CO Hellman from handing a report about a drug infraction from Piper to his superior, CO Rick Hopper.
 However, because Piper chose to tell Hopper in advance what Madison was doing, he destroyed the report, and instead had Piper put forward for early release, fearing she would expose the drug smuggling operation he was assisting with.
 Before leaving, Nicky and Lorna organize a surprise wedding for her, so that she and Alex can be married before she leaves.
 She is finally released from prison and collected by Cal.